What is a hybrid working model, why does it work, and is it, ultimately, the future?

 The adoption of a hybrid approach to work has visible advantages.

 At Vonder we know that a hybrid working model will create a demand for quality co-working spaces that incorporate quality facilities and design with a community vibe that promotes productivity, connection and innovation.
 We believe that as the future of work is ever-changing and evolving, there will come hand-in-hand with these changes a shift towards mixed use developments which bring together living and working complexes in one development.
-This is the future of co-living as we know it.
+This is the future of co-living as we know it and it is a future we are committed to across all of our co-living locations from London to Berlin, to Warsaw and Dubai.